How to Tokenize Polygon Boundaries for Transformer Models

 2. Topology-Aware Ring Serialization & Winding Order Enforcement

 Transformers process flat sequences, but polygons contain hierarchical ring structures.
 Exterior rings must follow counter-clockwise (CCW) winding order, while interior rings (holes) must be clockwise (CW) per OGC Simple Features specifications.
-Failing to enforce this causes self-intersection artifacts during autoregressive decoding.
+Failing to enforce this causes ambiguity during autoregressive decoding.

 from shapely.geometry import LinearRing